A Feasibility-Driven Approach to Control-Limited DDP: Box-FDDP: a feasibility-driven approach for multiple shooting

-where $\mathbf{\hat{u}}_k$ is the control policy computed from the search direction; for more details see~\sref{sec:nonlinear_step}.
+where $\mathbf{\hat{u}}_k$ is the updated control from the control policy.
 Our method does not require to solve another \gls{qp} problem~\cite{xie-icra17} or to project the linear search direction given the gaps on the dynamics~\cite{howell-19}.
+Furthermore, the control policy considers a gap prediction that guarantees a feasible descent direction.
+We formally describe the technical details of this procedure in~\sref{sec:nonlinear_step}.